HPI-DeepLearning/schaaaafrichter/README.md

     sheep
 ```
 **Note:** `/absolute/path/to/data` id the path to the directory with your trained model and the log file.
+You can also use: `--volume "$( readlink data -f )":/app/data`, but that does not work on Windows.

 **Known errors**